 The norse pagan view on memory is similar to how we view it today.
 Though our ancestors might have seen the memory extending beyond the individual.
 Meaning that our ancestor’s memories are part of us too.
-Minni’s association to Odin is his other raven, Muninn.
-Every morning Huginn and Muninn are flying all over the world and in the evening they inform Odin what they have seen.
+Minni’s association with Odin is his other raven, Muninn.
+Every morning Huginn and Muninn are flying all over the world and in the evening they inform Odin of what they have seen.

-Hamr - The Form / shape of the Body
+Hamr - The Form/shape of the Body

 The Fylgja - The Guardian Spirit

-Our core essence.
+Our essence.
 The spirit can be in animal form and it reflects the character of the person it accompanies.
 It says that the fylgja appears, often in dreams, and shows us events to come.
 The fylgja can act or appear instead of us as an ominous sign.

 Hammingja - Luck